Nothing lasts forever.

 I had no clue that “Good Ol’ JR” was an active member of WWE for the past two years.
 Jim Ross must have been a behind-the-scenes guy for a long while now.
 He’s been enjoying a rewarding run as a podcaster and even lent his play-by-play talents to NJPW on AXS TV.
 Now that his time with Vinnie Mac’s company is up, JR has opted to ply his commentating trade with any company that looks to employ his services.
 I’d think he’d make a great fit for All Elite Wrestling, Ring of Honor, or even Major League Wrestling.

 This one hurts.
-Dean Ambrose did the unthinkable – he graduated from the independent hardcore wrestling scene to stand tall as one of the pillars of WWE’s greatest modern day stable.
+Dean Ambrose did the unthinkable – he graduated from the independent hardcore wrestling scene to stand tall as one of the pillars of WWE’s greatest modern-day stable.
 After his stint with The Shield, Dean became a super-hot babyface who chased down his former Shield brother Seth Rollins and got embroiled in a pretty amazing feud.
-Since coming back from injury, Dean flip flopped from babyface to bad guy all the way back to babyface all over again.
+Since coming back from injury, Dean flip-flopped from babyface to bad guy all the way back to babyface all over again.
 Throughout his entire WWE career, Dean has been saddled with some silly gimmick traits and a lackluster WWE Championship run that didn’t do the many any favors.

-Dean’s recent run of “you fans are dirty!” promos are another example of horrible segments that he was unfortunately a part of.
+Dean’s recent run of “you fans are dirty!” promos are another example of horrible segments that he was, unfortunately, a part of.
 It’s easy to see that he’s tired of the stuff he’s been involved in and is ready to take a much-deserved break from WWE’s grueling tour schedule.
 Dean’s done it all and practically won ’em all, so at least he gets to leave with a huge list of accomplishments on his WWE resume.
 God speed, Dean!
 Hope to see you back in a few years or so…

 Dustin Rhodes, the man formerly known as the enigmatic “Goldust,” has finally ended his long tenure with WWE in 2019.
 Known for being a wealth of knowledge to the young batch of talent, Dustin made his stay within the company as both an in-ring competitor and an important backstage presence.

 Goldust made it clear that he requested his release in order to combat the rumors reporting that his contract simply expired.
 Now that Goldust has transformed back into his regular self as Dustin, he’s ready to show the world that he’s still got a lot left in the tank.
-At All Elite wrestling’s first major PPV event, Dustin will take on his brother Cody in one of the more unexpected matches of the year.
-Dustin sure found work quick, didn’t he?
+At All Elite Wrestling’s first major PPV event, Dustin will take on his brother Cody in one of the more unexpected matches of the year.
+Dustin sure found work quickly, didn’t he?

 NXT Talent & WWE Broadcasting Talent That Have Also Been Released